MajaSLash/COMPSC463Proj2/README.md

     - detect_anomalies: Uses rolling statistics and z-scores for detection of unusual price movements
     - generate_report: Combines results from all analysis functions

-- tests.py: Test cases for application functions.
+- tests.py: Test cases for application functions

+- Crime_Data_from_2020_to_Present.csv: Dataset downloaded from Kaggle

 # Tutorial